gophergala/go_ne/README.md

-# go_ne
+# go_ne (codename kiss)

 ## Description

-go_ne is an automation tool which allows you to execute arbitrary tasks.
+kiss is an automation tool which allows you to execute arbitrary tasks.
 It is intended to make deployment easier.

-go_ne can be used in two different ways:
+kiss can be used in two different ways:
 * Remote execution of scripts via SSH
 * Execution of scripts via the web interface